metetet/thesis/README.md

 Organika (2024).
 Sdxl detector. https://huggingface.co/Organika/sdxl-detector <br/>
 prithivMLmods (2023).
 Deepfake real class siglip2. https://huggingface.co/prithivMLmods/Deepfake-Real-Class-Siglip2 <br/>
 VM7608 (2024).
 Real vs ai generated faces dataset. https://www.kaggle.com/datasets/philosopher0808/real-vs-ai-generated-faces-dataset. <br/>

+## Licensing

+📂 Faces Dataset: Reduced Version of [Real vs AI Generated Faces Dataset](https://www.kaggle.com/datasets/philosopher0808/real-vs-ai-generated-faces-dataset/data)

+This is a reduced version of the *Real vs AI Generated Faces Dataset*, originally created by Mark Otto and Andrew Fong.
+The original dataset is licensed under the MIT License.

+Redistribution of this modified version is permitted under the same license.
+See `faces_512x512/LICENSE_dataset.txt` for the full license terms.

+📂 Dogs Dataset: Reduced Version of [Ai Generated Dogs.jpg VS Real Dogs.jpg](https://www.kaggle.com/datasets/albertobircoci/ai-generated-dogs-jpg-vs-real-dogs-jpg)

+This dataset is based on a public domain dataset released under the [CC0 1.0 Universal (Public Domain Dedication)](https://creativecommons.org/publicdomain/zero/1.0/).

+You are free to copy, modify, and redistribute this data for any purpose, including commercial use, without asking for permission.

+Note: This does not imply any affiliation with or endorsement by the original creators.

+📂 Art Dataset: Reduced version of [AI and Human Art Classification](https://www.kaggle.com/datasets/kausthubkannan/ai-and-human-art-classification)

+This dataset is a reduced version of the original, which is licensed under the Open Database License (ODbL) v1.0.

+Accordingly, this reduced version is also released under the same license.

+See `art_512x512/LICENSE_dataset.txt` for full terms.